VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

    Left Arrow                Underscore (_)
    Up Arrow                  Tilde (~) Backtick (`) Grave (^)

-The positional mappings try to map the physical location of a key on the Mac keyboard to a virtual key at a similar position.
+The 'positional mappings' try to map the physical location of a key on the Mac keyboard to a virtual key at a similar position.
 E.g. your top and leftmost key will be the top and leftmost key on your virtual machine.
 Unfortunately, this mapping does not work always as expected: It relies heavily on the national layout of your keymap.
-Furthermore, the physical layout of Mac and VICE machine do not match exactly so positional mapping will always be an approximation.
+Furthermore, the physical layout of Mac and VICE machine do not match exactly, so positional mapping will always be an approximation.
 This can be even more complicate if you use different key mappings on your Mac.